We are excited to bring you inspiration and insight at our 2021 convention with our speakers. Learn more about our speakers below!

 Anne has served as VADA’s Director of Legal and Legislative Affairs since 1998.
 Before joining the staff of VADA, Anne served for three years as the Legislative Assistant to Delegate Watkins Abbitt in the Virginia General Assembly.
 Prior to that she provided valuable research of criminal statutes for the State Crime Commission and wrote appeal decisions for the VA Court of Appeals.
 Other experience includes grassroots development, political campaigning and fundraising.

 Anne earned her law degree from William & Mary’s Marshall-Wythe Law School in 1994 and is a member of the Virginia Bar.
 She earned her B.A. in Government in 1991, also from the College of William & Mary.
 Anne is a graduate of the United States Chamber of Commerce Institute for Organization Management at the University of Notre Dame.
-Anne serves as the Chair of the Board of Directors for the Virginia Public Access Project, the leading non-partisan organization which leverages technology to bring full disclosure of campaign finance and legislative action in the Commonwealth.
+She previously served as Chair of the Board of Directors for the Virginia Public Access Project, the leading non-partisan organization which leverages technology to bring full disclosure of campaign finance and legislative action in the Commonwealth.

 Michael Charapp, Esq.